Keeseekoose First Nation

 The Keeseekoose First Nation (Giizhigoons Anishinaabeg) is a Saulteaux band government located in Kamsack, Saskatchewan.
-The band is named for Chief Kiishikouse (kîšîkôns, Giizhigoons, "little sky"), who signed an adhesion to Treaty 4 at Swan Lake, Manitoba, in 1875.
+The band is named for Chief Kiishikouse (kîšîkôns, Giizhigoons, "little sky"), who signed an adhesion to Treaty 4 at Swan Lake, Manitoba in 1875.
 Flooding on the band's Manitoba reserve forced a relocation to the band's current location, adjacent to the Cote First Nation reserve.
 Those who stayed in Manitoba are today known as the Pine Creek First Nation.

+The current population is approximately 2750 people, with the majority living abroad and in urban centers across Canada.